-All voting shares of our firm are owned by Madison Investment Holdings, Inc. Madison Investment Holdings, Inc. is employee owned with Frank E. Burgess as the principal owner who also serves as the Chairman of its Board.
-Madison Investment Holdings, Inc. controls Madison Asset Management, LLC.
+Our firm is a wholly owned subsidiary of Madison Asset Management, LLC which, in turn, is a subsidiary of Madison Investment Holdings, Inc. Madison Investment Holdings, Inc. is employee owned with Frank E. Burgess as the principal owner who also serves as the Chairman of its Board.